 Political Science 360

 This course examines international law and organization in an anarchic milieu of sovereign states.
-The emphasis is on theoretical foundations and historical evolution.
+Emphasis on theoretical foundations and historical evolution and case studies of instruments of international law and iconic examples of intergovernmental organizations and their role in solving global problems.

 Topics may include: